NO law firm in Oklahoma has won more medical cases at trial than Clark & Mitchell.

 Among the Risks of Laparoscopic Surgery are the Following Dangers:

-If you or a loved one has been injured in a laparoscopic surgery, contact Clark & Mitchell P.C. today.
+If you or a loved one has been injured in a laparoscopic surgery, contact Clark & Mitchell P.C. today an Experience Medical Malpractice lawyer in Oklahoma.
 Our firm dedicates its practice to medical malpractice lawsuits; these cases are more complex, and if you or a loved one has suffered an injury due to a doctor’s or hospital’s negligence, you’ll want lawyers who spend a significant part of their practice dedicated to this single area of the law.